GaryBAYLOR/mixR/paper/paper.md

 -   `mixfit()` performs maximum likelihood estimation (MLE) for finite mixture models for Gaussian, Weibull, Gamma and Log-normal distribution via EM algorithm [@dempster1977].
 The model fitting is accelerated via package `Rcpp` [@rcpp].

--   `select()` selects the best model from a series of mixture models with different number of components using Bayesian Information Criterion (BIC).
-As studied in @steele2010, BIC achieves the best performance in mixture model selection compared to other information criteria.
+-   `select()` selects the best model from a series of mixture models with different number of components using Bayesian Information Criterion (BIC). @steele2010 show that BIC achieves the best performance in mixture model selection compared to other information criteria.

--   `bs.test()` performs the likelihood ratio test by parametric bootstrapping [@efron1994] for two mixture models from the same distribution family but with different number of components.
+-   `bs.test()` performs the likelihood ratio test (LRT) by parametric bootstrapping [@efron1994] for two mixture models from the same distribution family but with different number of components.

 `mixR` also contains the following additional features.